iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.2.0/report.md

 <img src="3_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 3 reviews"/>
 </p>

+> I'm sure this a great service to use.
+The only issue I have is having Bluetooth on all the time.
+It drained my battery by 60% in 10 hours while I was at work.
+I'm out in the community a lot, so I would need to keep it on for it to be useful.<br> :date: __2020-06-26 16:41:45__

+> Had it for a whole 20 minutes, battery went from 100% to 90% Im all for tracking it, but the app is kinda pointless if my phone is dead and I cant get notifactions<br> :date: __2020-06-24 19:21:26__

 > Battery killer, but worth running if you can.
 Please add support for Androids "COVID-19 exposure notifications"<br> :date: __2020-06-20 22:25:38__

 > I would have really liked to use this to help out but my battery life is non-existent.
 I just got a new S10 and my battery died a little over halfway through the day.
 If they could somehow fix this app to turn off when you're not moving or something then maybe it wouldn't drain your battery so bad?
 No idea, but I had to uninstall it.<br> :date: __2020-06-17 03:36:59__